Alex Callinicos

-Alexander Theodore Callinicos (born 24 July 1950) is a Rhodesian-born British political theorist and activist.
-An adherent of Trotskyism, he is a member of the Central Committee of the Socialist Workers Party (SWP) and serves as its International Secretary.
+Alexander Theodore Callinicos (born 24 July 1950) is a British Marxist political theorist and activist, born in Salisbury, Southern Rhodesia.
+An adherent of Trotskyism, he has been a member of the Central Committee of the Socialist Workers Party (SWP) and has served as its International Secretary.
 Between 2009 and 2020 he was the editor of International Socialism, the SWP's theoretical journal, and has published a number of books.

 Biography

 Early life

 He became involved in revolutionary politics as a student at Balliol College, Oxford, where he studied for a BA and came to know Christopher Hitchens, then himself active in the International Socialists (the SWP's forerunner).
 He also received his DPhil at Oxford.
 The earliest writing by Callinicos for the International Socialists was an analysis of the student movement of the period.
 His other early writings focused on southern Africa and the French structuralist-Marxist philosopher Louis Althusser.
 In 1977, Callinicos married Joanna Seddon, a fellow Oxford doctoral student.